 From time to time, the Company may enter into arrangements with governmental entities for the purpose of obtaining funding for research and development activities.
+The Company is reimbursed for costs incurred that are associated with specified research and development activities included in the grant application approved by the government authority and, in certain arrangements.
+U.S. GAAP does not have specific accounting standards covering government grants to business entities.
+The Company applies International Accounting Standards 20 ("IAS 20"), Accounting for Government Grants and Disclosure of Government Assistance by analogy when accounting for government grants.
+Under IAS 20, government grants are initially recognized when there is reasonable assurance the conditions of the grant will be met and the grant will be received.
+After initial recognition, government grants received are recognized in earnings in the same period the underlying costs for which the grant is intended to compensate are incurred.
+The Company classifies government grants received under these arrangements as either a reduction to the related research and development expense or as grant income in the consolidated statements of operations, depending on the fee structure of the arrangement.
+The Company also applies the disclosure requirements of ASC 832, Government Assistance.

-The Company is reimbursed for costs incurred that are associated with specified research and development activities included in the grant application approved by the government authority.
-The Company classifies government grants received under these arrangements as a reduction to the related research and development expense in the same period as the relevant expenses are incurred.
-In August 2022, the Company announced that it received a Cooperative Agreement grant from the National Institute on Drug Abuse ("NIDA"), part of the National Institutes of Health, to support the development of its TNX-1300 product candidate for the treatment of cocaine intoxication.
-During the year ended December 31, 2023, we received \$2.7 million in funding as a reduction of related research and development expenses and other is an additional \$0.2 million which was not received until January 2024.
-No funding was received during 2022.
+In August 2022, the Company received a Cooperative Agreement grant from the National Institute on Drug Abuse ("NIDA"), part of the National Institutes of Health, to support the development of its TNX-1300 product candidate for the treatment of cocaine intoxication.
+During the year ended December 31, 2024, we received \$1.4 million in funding as a reduction of related research and development expense.
+Included in prepaid expenses and other current assets is an additional \$0.2 million which was received in February 2025 and resulted in a further reduction of research and development expense during the year ended December 31, 2024.
+During the year ended December 31, 2023, we received \$2.7 million in funding as a reduction of related research and development expense.